braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/html_email_template.md

 ---
-nav_title: Upload an Email Template
+nav_title: Uploading an Email Template
-article_title: Upload an HTML Email Template
+article_title: Uploading an HTML Email Template
 page_order: 2.1
 description: "This reference article covers how to create, manage, and troubleshoot an HTML email template using the Braze dashboard."
 tool: